 - Teach parenting skills and model effective techniques.

-- Promote early learning in the home with an emphasis on positive interactions between parents and children.
+- Promote early learning in the home with an emphasis on positive interactions between parents, caregivers and children.

 - Provide information and guidance on a wide range of topics including breastfeeding, safe sleep position, injury prevention and nutrition.

 - Conduct screenings and provide referrals and connections to resources if necessary.

 - Connect families to other services and resources as appropriate.

 The Children’s Integrated Services (CIS) model of uses a "no wrong door" philosophy, meaning there are many ways that parents and caregivers can be referred to the care and support they need in every region in Vermont.
 The model is designed to improve child and family outcomes by addressing gaps in services, prevention, early intervention, health promotion and accountability.

 Nurse home visitors in the Strong Families Vermont Nurse Home Visiting Program work with pregnant people (does not have to be first child) and new parents through the transition to parenthood, with continuing support until the child celebrates their second birthday.
 This Program supports healthy decision making and effective parenting through the joys and challenges of being a parent or caregiver.
 Parents and caregivers enroll in a free, voluntary program that is structured and customized to meet the family's goals.